BobTheBlob/TheWarToEndAllWars/index.md

 After the war you need to prevent WW2, unless you start it .
 EG. You as Brittian,  declare war on Germany and they are backed by France and Russia.
 After either winning or preventing WW2 the world has an event thrusting all major powers into an arms race.
 The whole point of the game is to survive for as long as you can!

+### Why is it open source?
+It being open source improves player experience , as players can fix any problems they run into.

+### Where can I download it?

+Currently it is not up for download